QuantEcon/lecture-source-jl/source/rst/dynamic_programming_squared/lqramsey.rst

 Thus, our scaled Arrow-Debreu price is the ordinary Arrow-Debreu price multiplied by the discount factor :math:`\beta^t` and divided by an appropriate probability.

-The budget constraint :eq:`lq_hc` requires that the present value of consumption be restricted to equal the present value of endowments, labor income and coupon payments on bond holdings
+The budget constraint :eq:`lq_hc` requires that the present value of consumption be restricted to equal the present value of endowments, labor income and coupon payments on bond holdings.

 Government
 ----------

-The government imposes a linear tax on labor income, fully committing to a stochastic path of tax rates at time zero
+The government imposes a linear tax on labor income, fully committing to a stochastic path of tax rates at time zero.

-The government also issues state-contingent debt
+The government also issues state-contingent debt.

-Given government tax and borrowing plans, we can construct a competitive equilibrium with distorting government taxes
+Given government tax and borrowing plans, we can construct a competitive equilibrium with distorting government taxes.

-Among all such competitive equilibria, the Ramsey plan is the one that maximizes the welfare of the representative consumer
+Among all such competitive equilibria, the Ramsey plan is the one that maximizes the welfare of the representative consumer.

 Exogenous Variables
 ----------------------